 6. Pay Attention to the Positive Things

-Are you one of those people who notices the bad stuff—like when someone cuts you off in traffic or your meal doesn't taste as good as you wanted it too?
+Are you one of those people who gets stressed or notices the bad stuff—like when someone cuts you off in traffic or your meal doesn't taste as good as you wanted it too?
 Then you likely have trained your brain to focus on the negative, and your brain has gotten really good at it.
 It can be really challenging to undo this pattern in your brain and think positive.

 You have to practice regularly directing your attention to positive information and stop focusing so much on the negative.
 That doesn't mean the negative will go away, but it wont bother you so much.